ewmorr/GO_annotation_tools/README.md

 ##### Workflow

 Parse GO gene annotation file (.gaf) by blast hits.
 The most efficienct workflow is to input all blast files of interest for a given dataset so that the complete GAF must only be parsed once.
-Blast file format is expected to be -outfmt 6.
+Blast file format is expected to be `-outfmt 6`.
 Multiple blast files entered comma-separated.
 Parsing the GAF to retain only relevant annotations reduces run time for slim mapping with owltools.
 Read me for GAF from GO ( http://www.geneontology.org/gene-associations/readme/goa.README )